mitranim/jisp/readme.md

 To avoid confusing macros for functions, it's good style to start their names with `mac`.

 It's important to realise that macros are compile-time, not run-time.
 They don't have access to runtime values behind names.
 The upside is that a macro doesn't give a flying duck about scope or variable bindings.
-Unlike runtime function generators, you aren't constrained by scoping, and don't have to pass around objects you want to access within a generated function.
+Unlike with runtime function generators, you aren't constrained by scoping, and don't have to pass around objects you want to access within a generated function.
 You just put the code you want, where you want it, at compile time.

 ### Built-ins